-The consultant/individual contractor should possess the following qualifications/skills:

-- experience in drafting regulatory frameworks - familiarity with regulatory inspections and monitoring systems - good familiarity with the work of ISA - previous experience with intergovernmental organizations or national governments is preferred - excellent written and oral communication skills in English - ability to deliver outputs against tight timelines.
+- The consultant should possess the following qualifications/skills: - Experience working with Philanthropies is required - Knowledge of the ocean agenda is desired - Knowledge of the UN System is desired - Good level of familiarization with the work of ISA is desired. - Previous experiences working with intergovernmental organizations or national governments preferred. - Excellent written and oral communication skills (English). - Ability to deliver outputs against tighttimelines.